How much does human behaviour cost your business?

 Why it stays off the P&L.

-1. Gallup, State of the Global Workplace: 2026 Report (data collected 2025).
-Global engagement and active disengagement rates; 34% salary cost of active disengagement.
-Published April 2026. gallup.com
+Gallup, State of the Global Workplace.
+Global engagement and active disengagement rates.
+34% salary cost of active disengagement. gallup.com

-2. Crucial Learning (formerly VitalSmarts), Costly Conversations — December 2021 survey of 1,100 employees.
-Published February 2022.
-Prevalence, duration, and cost of avoided conversations. cruciallearning.com
+Crucial Learning (formerly VitalSmarts), Costly Conversations — December 2021 survey of 1,100 employees, published February 2022.
+Prevalence and cost of avoided conversations. cruciallearning.com

-3. Crucial Learning / VitalSmarts, 2016 Costly Conversations study — baseline research establishing $7,500 / 7+ working day cost per conversation failure episode.
+Crucial Learning / VitalSmarts, 2016 Costly Conversations study — baseline research establishing $7,500 and 7+ working days as the cost per conversation failure.

-4. McKinsey & Company, Some Employees Are Destroying Value, Others Are Building It — 2023.
-Disengagement and attrition cost at median S&P 500 company. mckinsey.com
+McKinsey & Company, Some Employees Are Destroying Value, Others Are Building It, 2023.
+Disengagement and attrition cost at the median S&P 500 company. mckinsey.com

-5. Robert Kegan & Lisa Laskow Lahey, Immunity to Change — Harvard Business School Press, 2009.
-The structural and psychological driver of defensive behaviour in organisations.
+Robert Kegan & Lisa Laskow Lahey, Immunity to Change: How to Overcome It and Unlock the Potential in Yourself and Your Organization.
+Harvard Business School Press, 2009.
+The framework for understanding immunity to change as the structural driver of defensive behaviour in organisations.

-6. Revenue benchmark — cross-industry global average of $350,000 revenue per employee used to establish $350M revenue baseline for a 1,000-person organisation.
+Revenue per employee benchmark: cross-industry global average of $350,000 per employee, used to establish the $350M revenue baseline for a 1,000-person organisation.